 - Transparency is important and words matter, so take your time to plan your message.

-- Find your own clarity in order to provide clarity to your team.
+- Find your own clarity regarding leadership’s vision in order to provide clarity to your team.

 - Always remain cognizant of the exponential nature of communication lines.